cruncher/sparky/README.md

     };

 Sparky is now observing changes to <code>Sparky.data['my-data']</code>.
-If a change is made, Sparky will update only those nodes in the DOM that need it.
+If a change is made, Sparky will update only those elements in the DOM that need it.
 Sparky manipulates the DOM on browser animation frames, so multiple changes to the same data don't cause multiple changes to the DOM.

 Sparky also understands how to bind to SVG placed inside HTML.